PLEASE DO NOT:

 Our normal appointments have recently been extended to 15 minutes in total (this includes the time the doctor has to read your notes, make a medical assessment, formulate your treatment plan & explain it & document your consultation).
 It is important to try to adhere strictly to time slots (barring emergencies) for the sake of other patients.
 If each appointment slot runs over by just 60 seconds then the clinician would be 20 minutes late after 20 calls.
 If the doctor had to spend an extra 3 minutes with every patient then they will be an hour behind for their 20th telephone call.
 Please ask reception if you feel you need to book a double slot.
 Please help your doctor or nurse run on time as they are under enormous time pressure.

 Patients will be offered the next available appointment with their "named doctor" where possible.
 Your named GP is allocated to you by the practice.
-If your named GP has changed recently it is probably because your GP has reduced their clinical commitment or a new GP has joined the practice.
+If your named GP has changed recently it is probably because your GP has retired or reduced their clinical commitment or, a new GP has joined the practice.
 New patients to the practice will usually be allocated to the most recent member of our clinical team.
 If you don't know who your "named doctor" is, please ask reception when you next contact the surgery.

 We strongly recommend that you try to consult with your "named GP" each time you require a doctors appointment as this improves your care and should save you time.
 It also saves the doctor having to spend a large proportion of your appointment familiarising themselves with your medical history.
 If it takes 10 minutes to get up to speed with your past history then this leaves only 5 minutes for your consultation.